Skip to content

 Biography

-As a Lecturer in Biomedical Science, I teach modules across the Biomedical Science course, Animal Biology, and Biology Undergraduate programs.
+As a Senior Lecturer in Biomedical Science, I teach modules across the Biomedical Science course, Animal Biology, and Biology undergraduate programmes.

 My current research interests mainly focus on the action of glycosaminoglycans and their analogues in disease systems, and the potential of these molecules to be developed into therapeutics.